getnamingo/registry/docs/install.md

 composer require phpmailer/phpmailer
 ```

-This command will install one of the packages which are essential for the notification script to function correctly.
+This command will install one of the packages which are essential for the message broker script to function correctly.

 ### Configuring the Crontab for Automation Scripts

 To set up automated tasks for Namingo, open the example crontab file located at ```/opt/registry/automation/crontab.example```.
 Review the contents and copy the relevant lines into your system's crontab file.
 Remember to adjust the paths and timings as necessary to suit your environment.

-### Running the `notifications.php` Script in the Background
+### Running the `messagebroker.php` Script in the Background

-To run the notifications.php script as a background process, execute the following command: ```/usr/bin/php /opt/registry/automation/notifications.php &```.
+To run the messagebroker.php script as a background process, execute the following command: ```/usr/bin/php /opt/registry/automation/messagebroker.php &```.
 This will start the script and place it in the background, allowing it to run independently of your current terminal session.

 ### Setting Up an Audit Trail Database for Namingo